Appleton Cove Cabin

 Directions

-Located on Baranof Island in Appleton Cove of Rodman Bay off Peril Strait, 30 air miles or 50 boat miles north of Sitka.
-Access by float plane (25 minutes) or boat (2 hours) from Sitka.
-Refer to USGS topographic map Sitka B-4.
+Located on Baranof Island in Appleton Cove of Rodman Bay off Peril Strait, approximately 50 boat miles or 30 air miles north of Sitka.
+Access from Sitka takes 25 minutes by float plane or 2 hours by boat.
+Winter temperatures can occasionally freeze the cove, preventing access during those times.

 Amenities